 2 TBSP lemon juice

-1. Heat the oil in medium-high in a stock pot or 2-3 quart pot.
+1. Heat the oil (or water) in medium-high in a stock pot or 2-3 quart pot.
 Add cumin seeds, mustard seeds, onion and lentils.
 Cook until lentils have changed color slightly and seeds are popping (this is pretty subtle) and onion has softened.
 Be careful not to burn lions or lentils by stirring frequently.

 3. Add the remaining ingredients (non-dairy milk, soy sauce, lemon juice, spices and stir well.
 Simmer on low for 5-10 more minutes.